 It all begins in SERP

 Yep, a very important point!
 UX starts even before visiting a website.
-It starts by submitting a search query and transforms into signals for RankBrain:
+It starts by submitting a search query and may transform into signals for RankBrain.

 Tactic 3, 4, 5 … (SEO, UX, content, engagement):

-Title tag and description optimization: use numbers, top list, question, case study, special characters such as brackets.
+Title tag and description optimization: use numbers, top lists, questions, make a case study, use special characters such as brackets.

 Don’t forget to include the main keyword.
 It doesn’t make sense to write relevant titles and descriptions while not including the keyword.
 Use emotions to write appealing titles and descriptions.
 Avoid common title tag mistakes.